TOEIC® Question Structure: Understand and Answer Without Hesitation

 Common Traps in TOEIC® Listening:

-Certain traps appear systematically in the TOEIC®, especially in Parts 2, 3, and 4, where the answers are often indirect or paraphrased.
+Certain traps appear systematically in the TOEIC®, especially in Parts 2, 3, and 4, where answers are often indirect or paraphrased.

-Indirect Answers in Part 2 | Very Frequent Case
+Indirect Answers in Part 2 | Very Common Scenario

 Question: